Blessed Trinity Catholic High School: Fine arts

 The Blessed Trinity Fine Arts Department focuses on the five aspects of the arts.
 Students' work is showcased in many ways throughout the school year.
 Artwork is on display in the hallways and there are frequent art shows during intermissions of dance, band, choral, and theatrical shows.
-There are three opportunities for students' work to be displayed throughout the year, at the midpoint and end of the fall semester, and at the end of the spring semester, and this artwork includes a variety of works from the 12 different Visual Arts classes BT offers: graphic design, photography, drawing I, A.P.
-Studio Art, etc. Dance, band, and choir are also classes and rehearse during the school day.
+There are three opportunities for students' work to be displayed throughout the year, at the midpoint and end of the fall semester, and at the end of the spring semester, and this artwork includes a variety of works from the 12 different Visual Arts classes BT offers: graphic design, photography, drawing I, AP Studio Art, etc. Dance, band, and choir are also classes and rehearse during the school day.
 The school's a cappella group, the Blessed Trinitones, rehearses after school.

 Blessed Trinity Theatrical Alliance

 The BTTA performs three annual shows: a fall musical, a winter play, and a spring musical.

 Past fall comedies have included The Werewolf's Curse (2012), Noises Off (2013), The Birds: A Modern Adaptation (2014), Reckless (2015), Figments (2016), and Puffs (2020).

 In the fall semester, an elite group of the school's most talented performers rehearse a particularly difficult piece.
 These have included Into The Woods (2019), The Jungle Book (2018), Chicago (2017), 12 Angry Jurors (2016), Little Women (2014), Working (2013), Metamorphoses (2012) and The Dead (2011).

 The spring musical is by far the largest production.
 Over time, the musicals have grown in size and difficulty.
 The biggest musical to date was Cats, with a cast of 112.
 Its opening night also set the record for largest audience, with more than 650 viewers.
 This production combined the BTTA with the dance program to create the most spectacular production in Blessed Trinity history to date.

 Some of the other spring musicals include: